 |University of Tennessee-Martin||$13,650|

-An associate degree is definitely worth it, especially to students who are working on a tight budget and looking to explore their scholastic and professional options thereafter.
+An associates degree is definitely worth it, especially to students who are working on a tight budget and looking to explore their scholastic and professional options thereafter.
 The return on investment is significant should degree-earners take their upcoming endeavors seriously.
 And data actually backs this up.

 In a study titled "Are They Still Worth It?
 The Long-Run Earnings Benefits of an Associate Degree, Vocational Diploma or Certificate, and Some College", published in The Russel Sage Foundation Journal of the Social Sciences, it was proven that there are "higher annual and cumulative twenty-year earnings up to mid-adulthood among individuals with sub-baccalaureate education at all levels (associate degree, vocational diploma or certificate, and college dropout) relative to high school graduates ... consistent with the notion that sub-baccalaureate education has long-term economic benefits" (Kim & Tamborini, 2019).